riotxstudios/removeallnpcsandscenarios/README.md

 https://discord.gg/qbox

+CREDITS AND LICENSE

 I do not take credits for this script I took someone else's post and modified it to my own needs adding way more features, I decided to release my version to help others

+Feel free to modify this script to your own needs you can take parts of it and add it to your own scripts.